FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/events/davos.md

         Foundation, Joe Landon, and Dylan Taylor"
       location: Davos, Switzerland
-      description: Kick off another exciting year in space with leaders from the industry.
-Co-hosted by Filecoin Foundation and Joe Landon.
+      description: Kick off another exciting year in space with leaders from the industry.Co-hosted by Filecoin Foundation and Joe Landon.
       external-link: https://cvent.me/q54O0N
       start-date: 2025-01-20T19:00:00.000Z
     - title: Friends of Filecoin Foundation Reception
       location: Davos, Switzerland
+      description:
-      description: Join leaders and innovators from across the Filecoin ecosystem for an evening reception in the heart of Davos.
+        Join leaders and innovators from across the Filecoin ecosystem for an evening reception in the heart of Davos.
       external-link: https://cvent.me/Mm01XX
       start-date: 2025-01-20T20:30:00.000Z
+    - title:
-    - title: "With Honor Action Reception.
+        "With Honor Action Reception.
 With Special Guests: Members of the U.S.
         Congressional Delegation.
 Hosted by Filecoin Foundation, With Honor Action"
       start-date: 2025-01-22T20:30:00.000Z
+      description:
-      description: With Honor Action, in partnership with Filecoin Foundation, is hosting the 4th Annual Reception for the bipartisan U.S. Congressional Delegation to the World Economic Forum.
+        With Honor Action, in partnership with Filecoin Foundation, is hosting the 4th Annual Reception for the bipartisan U.S. Congressional Delegation to the World Economic Forum.
 This invitation-only event will occur on Wednesday night.
 Space is limited, and attendance is by prior